jni/skan/doc/getting_started.rst

 1. Measuring the length of skeleton branches
 --------------------------------------------

-Now that we have a skeleton, we can use Skan’s primary functions: producing a network of skeleton pixels, and measuring the properties of branches along that network.
+Now that we have a skeleton, we can use Skan's primary functions: producing a network of skeleton pixels, and measuring the properties of branches along that network.